magentabusiness/magentabusiness.github.io/use-cases/water-metering.md

 ## Water metering solution overview

-The diagram below identifies data flow and integration points for a typical water metering solution that uses the ThingsBoard platform to collect and analyze data from smart water meters.
+The diagram below identifies data flow and integration points for a typical water metering solution that uses the IoT Hub platform to collect and analyze data from smart water meters.

 <object width="100%" style="max-width: max-content; margin: 32px 0" data="/images/iot-use-cases/common.svg"></object>

-You may notice plenty of connectivity options for the IoT sensors: direct connection to the cloud, through the IoT Gateway, integration with a third-party system or ThingsBoard Edge.
+You may notice plenty of connectivity options for the IoT sensors: direct connection to the cloud, through the IoT Gateway, integration with a third-party system or IoT Hub Edge.
 Most of the water metering projects today use LoRaWAN, SigFox or NB IoT to connect the water meters.

 The platform supports industry-standard encryption algorithms and device credentials types.
-ThingsBoard stores data in the fault-tolerant and reliable Cassandra database.
+IoT Hub stores data in the fault-tolerant and reliable Cassandra database.
 The Rule Engine enables forwarding incoming data to various analytics systems, such as Apache Spark or Hadoop, using Kafka or other Message buses.

 ## Learn more